10 Banks To Invest in Nigeria

 Strengths:

-* Strong backing by the Standard Bank Group.
+-Strong support from the Standard Bank Group.

-* Good corporate governance.
+-Strong corporate governance.

 Weaknesses: